This is my story:

 In those two years I:

-Pulled weeds, built mini hoop houses, pulled orders, loaded semi trucks, picked up balled plants in the field, made cuttings, worked on crews machine digging balled trees, worked on bare root crews, packed bare roots plants into packages during the winter, made cuttings, potted thousands of plants and last but not least shoveled chicken stuff.
+Pulled weeds, carried buckets and buckets of wet sand building mini-hoop houses.
+Actually the buckets were 5 gallon nursery pots with holes in the bottom.
+So the cold water drained out the bottom and ran all down the front of you for 8 hours.
+And building hoop houses is an early winter sport, so as you can imagine, having on wet clothes all day took most of the fun out it.
+I pulled orders, loaded semi trucks, picked up balled plants in the field, made cuttings, worked on crews machine digging balled trees, worked on bare root crews, packed bare roots plants into packages during the winter, made cuttings, potted thousands of plants and last but not least shoveled chicken stuff.

 I also spent some time driving truck and picking up plants from other nurseries.
 I met a lot of people who would later be important in my business life.